AKovacs555/IQtestWithPoliticalPreference/README.md

   - `SUPABASE_SHARE_BUCKET` – bucket name for storing generated share images.
   - `ADMIN_API_KEY` – token for admin endpoints such as normative updates.
 - OTP endpoints: `/auth/request-otp` and `/auth/verify-otp` support SMS via Twilio or SNS and fallback email codes through Supabase.
 Identifiers are hashed with per-record salts.
-- Quiz endpoints: `/quiz/start` returns a random set of questions from `backend/data/iq_pool/`; `/quiz/submit` accepts answers and records a play.
-Optional query `question_set_id` selects a specific pool file.
+- Quiz endpoints: `/quiz/start` returns a random set of questions from the `questions/` directory; `/quiz/submit` accepts answers and records a play.
+Optional query `set_id` selects a specific set file.
 - Adaptive endpoints: `/adaptive/start` begins an adaptive quiz and `/adaptive/answer` returns the next question until the ability estimate stabilizes.
 - Pricing endpoints: `/pricing/{id}` shows the dynamic price for a user, `/play/record` registers a completed play and `/referral` adds a referral credit.
 - Demographic and party endpoints: `/user/demographics` records age, gender and income band. `/user/party` stores supported parties and enforces monthly change limits.
 - Aggregated data is available via `/leaderboard` and the authenticated `/data/iq` endpoint which returns differentially private averages.
 - The question bank with psychometric metadata lives in `backend/data/question_bank.json`.
 Run `tools/generate_questions.py` to create new items with the `o3pro` model.
 The script filters out content resembling proprietary IQ tests.
+ - Individual question sets for the live quiz are stored under `questions/`.
+Each file follows the schema shown in `questions/set01.json` and can be fetched via `/quiz/start?set_id=set01`.
-  - Additional sets can be placed in `backend/data/iq_pool/`.
+  - Additional sets can be placed in the top-level `questions/` directory.
 Ensure each file is manually reviewed before use.
 The helper `tools/generate_iq_questions.py` can create new items in this format.
 It accepts `--n`, `--start_id` and `--outfile` arguments and validates IDs to avoid collisions.